 Social Value

-The Public Services (Social Value) Act 2012 requires the Council under certain circumstances to consider how the economic, social and environmental wellbeing of Oxford may be improved by services that are to be procured, and how procurement activity may secure these improvements.
+The Public Services (Social Value) Act 2012 requires the Council, under certain circumstances, to consider how the economic, social and environmental wellbeing of Oxford may be improved by services that are to be procured, and how procurement activity may secure these improvements.

 The Council will apply the principles of the Public Services (Social Value) Act 2012 to the commissioning and procurement in line with the Council’s Procurement Strategy , or such replacement document.